How to Bring the Brit Olam to your Community:

 How to Begin the Process of Signing onto the Brit Olam:

 - You know your leadership best.
 Be prepared.
-In advance of the conversation with your congregational leadership, consider having one-to-one conversations with essential clergy and lay leaders to ensure that they understand what the Brit Olam is and the value in signing onto it.
+In advance of the conversation with your congregational or communal leadership, consider having one-to-one conversations with essential clergy and lay leaders to ensure that they understand what the Brit Olam is and the value in signing onto it.

 a.
 If your social action/social justice committee previously voted on adopting the Brit Olam, it may be a good idea to have some of them at the meeting to present the document and answer questions.